agombolay/ribose-map/README.md

 * **Composition**: Calculates and plots the percentage of r{A,C,G,U}MP normalized to the reference genome

-* **Sequence**: Calculates and plots the nucleotide frequencies of rNMP sites and those up/downstream from those sites
+* **Sequence**: Calculates and plots the nucleotide frequencies of rNMP sites and those up/downstream from them

 * **Distribution**: Creates bedgraph files of data to be uploaded and visualized in genome browser of choice and plots the per-nucleotide coverage of rNMPs across each chromosome